carbon-design-system/rfcs/text/0000-monorepo.md

 As a result, the add-on packages increasingly move towards providing Carbon in the best way for their group.
 This can include depending on the entire component library, or only on the components a brand needs.
 In addition, add-ons would provide domain-specific behavior (like data fetching) alongside components to make it even easier for product developers to deliver new functionality.

+## GitHub

+The proposed project will live in GitHub and subsequently we will need to consider how this impacts things like:

+- Notifications
+- Issue templates
+- Pull Request templates

+These areas will need to be addressed in order to prevent excessive notifications, and provide reasonable options for issue templates to help with triage.
+Pull request templates are one item that should be shared across the projects as it will provide a formal structure for documenting proposed changes and reviewing them.

+For Notifications, most likely we would have to do a custom solution instead of relying on GitHub notifications.
+There are a couple strategies we could follow:

+- Create issue templates based on project areas.
+These templates could auto-label issues
+- Create a single issue template similar to [`DefinitelyTyped`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/.github/ISSUE_TEMPLATE.md) that includes notifying owners so they trigger a notification
+  - This issue template explains that not notifying owners means that the issue will be ignored
+  - We could use a bot (like stale bot) to auto-close issues without responses in this format
+  - We could create a bot that infers project owners from issue titles if they write out the package name

+This strategy bleeds into issue templates in that we would most likely want a specific structure around issue titles and contents for things like bugs, feature requests, and support.

+Pull request templates would ideally follow our current format where they have a corresponding issue and provide a high-level change log and steps to review.

 # Drawbacks

 The main disadvantages of using the strategies outlined above is that it forces our model into a monorepo.
 While this in and of itself is not a negative thing, it does shift a portion of our development time towards investing in tooling to help make working in a monorepo more enjoyable.